dakotoayasemale/Short-Lnk-App/readme.md

-Short Lnk
+#Short Lnk
-This is short lnk Application developed with Meteor By Dakoto Ayasemale
+This is short lnk APP developed with Meteor and react
+## Author
+ Dakoto Ayasemale